 The Loulo-Gounkoto Mine Complex ("Loulo-Gounkoto") is situated in western Mali adjacent to the Falémé River, which forms the international boundary between Mali and Senegal.
 Loulo-Gounkoto is located 350 kilometers west of the capital city of Bamako, 220 kilometers south of Kayes and to the northwest of the nearest town Kenieba.
 The Dakar to Bamako Millennium highway crosses the Loulo-Gounkoto haul road and serves as the primary access point for both mines and provides excellent road transport links with the rest of the country as well as to Senegal.
-The mine complex has approximately 2,000 employees and 4,900 contractors.
+As at December 31, 2024, Loulo-Gounkoto had approximately 2,900 employees and 5,200 contractors.

-The Loulo gold mine ("Loulo") consists of multiple mineral deposits including: Yalea, Gara, Loulo 3, Baboto, Gara West, P129, P125L3 and P129QT.
+The Loulo gold mine ("Loulo") consists of multiple mineral deposits including: Yalea, Gara, Loulo 3, Baboto, Gara West, PQ10, P129, P125L3 and P129QT.
 The Gounkoto gold mine ("Gounkoto") consists of two mineral deposits: Gounkoto and Faraba.
 The Loulo and Gounkoto permits currently cover 261.23 square kilometers and 99.94 square kilometers respectively, for a total area of 361.17 square kilometers.